Course - Swarm intelligence - IE501714

 - Have general knowledge of being able to analyze, disseminate and communicate the topic issues.

 - Have general knowledge about how intelligent agents can contribute to innovation processes.

 Learning methods and activities

-Lectures, discussion at group and class level, three mandatory assignments covering the whole course.
-The mandatory assignments are performed in groups of 2-3 students.
+Lectures, discussion at group and class level, exercises, student presentations, mandatory assignments covering the whole course.
+The mandatory assignments are performed individually or in groups of 2-3 students.

 Further on evaluation

 Oral exam based on the obligatory assignments and course content.

 Compulsory activities from previous semester may be approved by the department.